thephez/backup-readme/core/markdown/core-api-ref-remote-procedure-call-quick-reference.md

 * [GetSpentInfo](core-api-ref-remote-procedure-calls-blockchain#getspentinfo): returns the txid and index where an output is spent (requires `spentindex` to be enabled).
 New in Dash Core 0.12.1
 * [GetTxOut](core-api-ref-remote-procedure-calls-blockchain#gettxout): returns details about an unspent transaction output (UTXO). _Updated in Dash Core 0.15.0_
 * [GetTxOutProof](core-api-ref-remote-procedure-calls-blockchain#gettxoutproof): returns a hex-encoded proof that one or more specified transactions were included in a block.
 * [GetTxOutSetInfo](core-api-ref-remote-procedure-calls-blockchain#gettxoutsetinfo): returns statistics about the confirmed unspent transaction output (UTXO) set.
-Note that this call may take some time and that it only counts outputs from confirmed transactions---it does not count outputs from the memory pool. _Updated in Dash Core 0.15.0_
+Note that this call may take some time and that it only counts outputs from confirmed transactions---it does not count outputs from the memory pool. **Updated in Dash Core 18.1.0**
 * [PreciousBlock](core-api-ref-remote-procedure-calls-blockchain#preciousblock): treats a block as if it were received before others with the same work. *New in Dash Core 0.12.3*
 * [PruneBlockChain](core-api-ref-remote-procedure-calls-blockchain#pruneblockchain): prunes the blockchain up to a specified height or timestamp. *New in Dash Core 0.12.3*
 * [SaveMemPool](core-api-ref-remote-procedure-calls-blockchain#savemempool): dumps the mempool to disk. _New in Dash Core 0.16.0_